When you’re feeling under the weather, applications like Zocdoc help simplify the process of finding a suitable specialist.

 Creating application buttons to schedule appointments in Bubble’s Zocdoc clone

-Within this repeating group, we’ll also need to extract the date that was passed through to our results page, allowing us to store this information with an appointment when it’s scheduled.
+Within this repeating group, we’ll also need to extract the date that was passed through to our results page, allowing us to store this information with an online booking when it’s scheduled.

 Bubble no code Zocdoc clone tutorial appointment reference dates